laczkol/QVG/README.md

 -pool or --pooled-sequencing
   Valid options are yes or no. Turns on or off the screening of within-host variability.
 If no such sites are expected it is advised to turn off this feature. [default yes]
 ````

-After cloning the repository and installing the dependencies, it is advised to check if all dependencies can be found correctly and if the pipeline works as expected.
-The repository contains a small subset of SARS-CoV2 sequencing reads and a reference genome with the corresponding annotation.
-To check if the pipeline works using these test data, please, run `./run_test.sh` from the directory where the repository was cloned.
-If the output correctly tells when the run ended, QVG should work correctly on real data.
-If a line starting with `Run ended` is not output to the screen, the pipeline stopped somewhere during the analysis.
-Additionally, this test looks for some main output files of the pipeline, namely, the consensus genome sequence, the sites variable within-host, and the transferred genome annotation.
-If the test tells all these files were found, the installation of QVG is correct; otherwise, the availability of dependencies should be double-checked.

-The help menu of the pipeline can be invoked by typing `QVG.sh -h` or `QVG.sh --help`, whereas the pipeline's version can be checked by typing `QVG.sh -v` or `QVG.sh --version`.

 A typical command to run `QVG.sh` including the annotation step, would look like the following: